algorandfoundation/algokit-cli/docs/features/project/deploy.md

 - `--path, -P DIRECTORY`: Specifies the project directory.
 If not provided, the current working directory will be used.
 - `--deployer`: Specifies the deployer alias.
 If not provided and if the deployer is specified in `.algokit.toml` file its mnemonic will be prompted.
 - `--dispenser`: Specifies the dispenser alias.
 If not provided and if the dispenser is specified in `.algokit.toml` file its mnemonic will be prompted.
+- `-p, --project-name`: (Optional) Projects to execute the command on.
+Defaults to all projects found in the current directory.
+Option is mutually exclusive with command.
 - `-h, --help`: Show this message and exit.

 ## Environment files